OpenLMIS/open-lmis/STYLE-GUIDE.md

 * sharing code often comes with mis-matched expectations and undesired consequences, so it's not unexpected that development often occurs behind closed-doors until "it's ready".
 The OpenLMIS project however aims to be *open* so all code that is part of the OpenLMIS project is found in the OpenLMIS [repository](https://github.com/OpenLMIS/open-lmis).
-The recommended approach to [collaborating](CONTRIBUTING.md) with OpenLMIS is to similarly publicly host and link your project to OpenLMIS utilizing GitHub's
+The recommended approach to [collaborating](CONTRIBUTING.md) with OpenLMIS is to publicly host and link your project to OpenLMIS utilizing GitHub's
 [Fork and Pull Request](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/) model.
 [Contribution](CONTRIBUTING.md) to OpenLMIS **requires** this pull request method.
-* sharing ideas, work items, roadmaps, feature requests, knowledge bases etc is vital to know where the project is going is going and even participate in that direction.
+* sharing ideas, work items, roadmaps, feature requests, knowledge bases, etc. is vital to know where the project is going and encourage participation.
 To that end OpenLMIS encourages all participants to utilize the public forums, chat, project management, and wiki spaces to collaborate.
 An active list is found in the [README](README.md).
 * automated testing ensures functionality from developer to developer and implementation to implementation is behaving as expected over time.
-OpenLMIS doesn't currently define code-coverage targets, however the project expects that appropriate test coverage is provided with every contribution and highly scrutinize existing tests.
+OpenLMIS doesn't currently define code-coverage targets, however, the project expects that appropriate test coverage is provided with every contribution and highly scrutinizes existing tests.
 Since testing is so important, calling out the kinds of testing done and not done and *why* can greatly help the review process for contributions.